 Wildlife and Fire: Understanding Landscape-Scale Impacts and Conservation Through a Single-Species Lens

-In the fourth webinar of this series, a panel of experts representing agency, tribal, NGO, and international interests will discuss understanding wildlife conservation and landscape-scale impacts of fire in the Southwest through a single-species lens.
+In the fourth webinar of this series, a panel of experts representing agency, tribal, NGO, and international interests discusses understanding wildlife conservation and landscape-scale impacts of fire in the Southwest through a single-species lens.
 Topics include the 4th Congressionally mandated national assessment on tribal forestry, which documents how tribes balance the triple bottom line of land stewardship; an iconic case study demonstrating single species management with large impactions for wildland fire and forest restoration; the importance of adopting flexible and regionally-relevant management practices, including various fire management practices, for the conservation of jaguars, a wide-ranging species with the potential to adapt to changing features over a large landscape and across national borders; current research on important pollinators – bees – including their known positive response to intermediate disturbance and the unknowns of their response to increasingly uncharacteristic wildfire; and making the connection between fire, watershed restoration, and bat conservation in the Southwest.
-Please join us on September 24 to learn more about understanding the intersection of fire and wildlife through a singular species focus with many viewpoints.
+Please view the recording to learn more about understanding the intersection of fire and wildlife through a singular species focus with many viewpoints.

 This webinar is co-hosted by the Arizona Wildfire Initiative.